 Best Pour Over Coffee

-By knowing how to make pour-over coffee, you give yourself the chance to experience coffee making in a different way as well as the opportunity to taste the finer qualities of the coffee bean.
+By knowing how to make pour-over coffee (with the perfect coffee to water ratio), you give yourself the chance to experience coffee making in a different way as well as the opportunity to taste the finer qualities of the coffee bean.
 The slower the pour, which allows time for the water to pull out more flavor from the grounds, the richer and bolder taste you get.

 Some say that the best pour-over coffee maker gives flavorful and consistent coffee due to its flat-bottom design that promotes even more water drainage.